-Additionally, many companies report annual earnings on a GAAP basis.
-As a byproduct of preparation of GAAP income, an annual return on GAAP investment (ROI) at the line of business level or the product level can be calculated.
+Relationship of IRR to ROI on a Level Term Life Insurance Policy preparation of GAAP income, an annual return on GAAP investment (ROI) at the line of business level or the product level can be calculated.
 A GAAP ROI calculation typically includes GAAP income plus imputed interest on required capital in the numerator, and required capital plus stat/GAAP differences (DAC, reserves, taxes) in the denominator.